5 Things Kids Can Do to Protect the Oceans

 Oceans face many threats from contamination by plastics and chemicals, as well as from climate change.
 Much marine life is critically endangered, including coral reefs on the Great Barrier Reef.

-Here are five things children can do to help protect the oceans.
+As a private tutor, you can invite what children can do to help protect our oceans.

 Plastic waste breaks down and ends up on beaches and shores, posing a major threat to sea animals who ingest it.
 Kids can make a difference by becoming aware of how damaging plastic is to the environment.
-This allows them to make conscious decisions to reuse water bottles and choose toys which are produced sustainably.
+This allows them to make conscious decisions, like using a reusable water bottle and choosing toys that are produced sustainably.

 Children who learn about plastic pollution will carry this knowledge with them for life.
 Parents can encourage kids to write letters to elected officials and to educate people about the dangers of plastic.
-Kids can also start a veggie patch to reduce the amount of plastic packaging brought into the home.
+Kids can also start a veggie patch to reduce the amount of plastic packaging brought into the home (and their carbon footprint, too).

 2. Research sustainable fishing